seejwy/skapi-doc/user-account/README.md

 </form>
 ```

-In this example a form is used to complete the email verification.
-You need to call the `verifyEmail()` seperately to send the verification code to the user.
+In this example a form is used to complete the email verification. **You need to call the `verifyEmail()` seperately to send the verification code to the user**.

 </template>
 </CodeSwitcher>